Let’s start things off with a quick review of the basics.

 The Ask price is always higher than the Bid price. (sometimes they may be at the same price, which is called zero-spread, in brokers that charge commissions to trade).

 When you open a buy trade, your trade opens at the Ask price.
 The Ask price is the best price that someone is selling at a particular moment.

 On the other hand, when you are closing a long trade, you are selling to the market buyers.
 So you’ll sell at the Bid price, which is the price that someone is willing to pay at a particular moment.

 So, why is the spread important?

 Every time that you open a trade, the trade opens with negative profit.
 That negative profit is equivalent to the spread value at that moment.

-For your trade to enter in profit territory, the price must move in your trade direction a distance that is equal to the spread.
+For your trade to enter into profit territory, the price must move in your trade direction at a distance that is equal to the spread.
 Only after that, you start to get a profit.

 We already saw that scalping involves getting profits from small market movements.
 If the spread of the market that you are trading is big, you need the market to make bigger movements to get to your profit target.